• 首页

 Note:

-of the current class, or a model fully containing the fields of the current model, such as its parent model. - For
+2. When defining @Action or @Function, the input and output parameters of the function must be the model annotated by @Model.model() of the current class, or a model fully containing the fields of the current model, such as its parent model.

-methods called by the page, the input and output parameters must be oinone objects, not basic Java types, because oinone objects have metadata information, which can complete the automatic interaction between the front end and the back end. managed = true
+3. For @Action or @Function methods called by the page, the input and output parameters must be oinone objects, not basic Java types, because oinone objects have metadata information, which can complete the automatic interaction between the front end and the back end.

-defines the current function as a data management function.
-It is only used when overwriting the platform default data manager.@Function.fun()
+4. managed = true defines the current function as a data management function.
+It is only used when overwriting the platform default data manager.

 Ⅱ. @Action and @Function Annotation Usage Conventions